SoftBank launches $100 mln fund investing in 'people of colour'

 Described as SoftBank's bid to improve diversity, "we have to put money behind it, set plans, and hold ourselves accountable," SoftBank's Chief Operating Officer Marcelo Claure, who will head the fund, wrote in a letter to employees on Wednesday.

-Named the "Opportunity Growth Fund", its total initial size is less than a typical single investment by the $100 billion Vision Fund, which is headed by Claure's rival Rajeev Misra, and will focus on African Americans and Latinos in the U.S..
+Named the "Opportunity Growth Fund", it will focus on African Americans and Latinos in the U.S., albeit with a total initial size of less than a typical single investment by the $100 billion Vision Fund, which is headed by Rajeev Misra.

 In addition to leading restructuring at floundering office space startup WeWork, Claure runs a fund investing in Latin America.
 He and Misra are seen as potential successors to Chief Executive Masayoshi Son.

+"Racism is a lamentable thing," Son wrote on Twitter, ending his post with hashtag #blacklivesmatter.

-Claure wrote that Tokyo-headquartered SoftBank was also establishing a "dedicated diversity and inclusion program".
+Claure wrote in his letter that Tokyo-headquartered SoftBank was also establishing a "dedicated diversity and inclusion program".

 SoftBank's management is overwhelmingly male, with the company planning to nominate its first female board director at a shareholder meeting later this month.